What Is the Rarest Eye Color in the World?

 Quick answer

-Green, gray, and amber are often treated as some of the rarest standard eye colors.
-Red-looking eyes and violet-looking eyes are even rarer as eye appearances, but they are usually connected with very low pigment, light reflection, or special conditions rather than everyday eye color groups.
-Complete heterochromia and other uncommon iris patterns can also be extremely rare.
+The rarest standard eye color is usually considered green.
+Green eyes are often cited at about 2% of the world’s population.
+Gray and amber eyes are also rare, depending on how eye colors are grouped.
+Red-looking and violet-looking eyes can be even rarer as eye appearances, but they are usually connected with very low pigment, light reflection, or special conditions rather than standard everyday eye color groups.

 The main contenders for rarest eye color